 Kayakers should have a good mix of skills, experience and fitness.
 Paddling regularly on the Thames is a good way to acquire this.
 We paddle all year round.
-We are currently running sessions with groups of a leader & 5 paddlers most days.
+We are currently running sessions with groups of a leader & 5 paddlers 4 days a week.
 Beginners need to contact us to arrange to come out with us.

 You must be a member to paddle with us on the Thames.
 Please refer to the home page for information on how to join us, or contact us for further information.

 Thames trips are organised via the Club’s booking system which is just available to members.
 We must know in advance that you are attending in order to organise sufficient leaders.
 You will be turned away if you arrive unannounced.

 For provisional members, please pay the £5 Thames cash paddling fee to the organiser.

 If you are coming for the first time:

 - See the contact page for a map of where to go to